Nepal Trekking FAQ

 8. What will happen if I get sick on the trek?

-Normal sickness can be recovered from during the trek by available medications.
-But if the condition seems serious you will be evacuated by a Helicopter and will be taken to the Hospital in Kathmandu to get excellent medical attention.
+Normal sickness can be recovered during the trek by available medications.
+But if the condition seems serious you will be evacuated by Helicopter and will be taken to the hospital in Kathmandu to get excellent medical attention.

 9. Altitude sickness

-If you are going above 4000m in altitude there is a chance of developing an altitude related illness.
+If you are going above 4000m in altitude there is a chance of developing an altitude-related illness.
 Altitude sickness is very serious and needs immediate attention.
 Our guides are well educated about early symptoms of altitude sickness and also equipped with necessary medicines.
-If you develop an altitude sickness, your guide will immediately take you to lower altitude and make sure you have the proper medical attention you need.
+If you develop altitude sickness, your guide will immediately take you to a lower altitude and make sure you have the proper medical attention you need.

 10. What sort of equipment do I need to bring?

 - Down jacket or warm fleece top

 - Thermal underwear (top and bottom)

 - Warm cotton trousers

 - Polarized sunglasses